Chart Color Schemes

 Age

-Kew - West's median age exceeds the national pattern
+Kew - West's population is slightly older than the national pattern

-Kew - West's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and slightly older than Australia's median age of 38 years.
-Compared to Greater Melbourne, Kew-West has a notably higher proportion of residents aged 65-74 (10.2%) and a lower proportion of those aged 35-44 (12.3%).
-According to the 2021 Census, the population aged 15-24 increased from 12.6% to 14.8%, while the 5-14 age group decreased from 11.2% to 9.8%.
-By 2041, demographic modeling suggests significant changes in Kew-West's age profile.
+At 41 years, Kew-West's median age is significantly higher than Greater Melbourne's average of 37 and somewhat older than Australia's median of 38.
+Compared to Greater Melbourne, the 65-74 cohort is notably over-represented in Kew-West at 10.2%, while the 35-44 cohort is under-represented at 12.3%.
+According to the 2021 Census, the 15-24 age group has grown from 12.6% to 14.8% of Kew-West's population, while the 5-14 cohort has declined from 11.2% to 9.8%.
+Demographic modeling suggests that by 2041, Kew-West's age profile will change significantly.
 The 75-84 cohort is projected to grow by 28%, adding 258 residents to reach 1,192.
-This growth will be driven entirely by residents aged 65 and older, with population declines anticipated for the 45-54 and 0-4 age groups.
+This growth is part of an overall demographic aging trend, with residents aged 65 and older representing 100% of anticipated population growth.
+Conversely, population declines are projected for the 45-54 and 0-4 cohorts.